 SERC Fact Sheet

 The Smithsonian Environmental Research Center is the leading national research center for understanding environmental issues in the coastal zone.
 The world’s coastal zones are home to roughly 70 percent of the global population and subject to intense activity.
-SERC ecologists conduct interdisciplinary studies at its headquarters on Chesapeake Bay and in coasts around the world, from the tropics of Central America to the seas of the South Pole.
+SERC ecologists conduct interdisciplinary studies at its headquarters on Chesapeake Bay and in coasts around the world, from Alaska to the tropics of Central America to the seas of the South Pole.

-- Aquatic invasions.
+- Aquatic Invasions.
 SERC is the national center for analyzing invasive species patterns in marine and estuarine ecosystems.
 The Marine Invasions Laboratory measures species invasion through field surveys of all U.S. coastal states and many international ports.
 It also includes the National Ballast Information Clearinghouse, a database in which commercial ships operating in U.S. waters report how they manage their ballast water—a major method by which ships can inadvertently transport invasive species.

 Publications and Conference Participation